4 min reading time

 There are various reasons to agree to arbitration.
 For example, the parties can choose their arbitrator(s) themselves.
 This can be useful when, for example, specific technical expertise is required to properly judge a dispute.
 Furthermore, the arbitration procedure is generally confidential (as opposed to government courts, where hearings and the verdict are public).
 However, the main reason for choosing arbitration is usually the fact that arbitral awards can easily be enforced internationally.

 In practice, the parties often transfer claims.
-The transfer of a legal claim is called an assignment.
+The transfer of a claim is called an assignment.
 The “assignor” is the person who transfers the claim to the “assignee”.
 The original debtor of the assignor is called the “assigned debtor”.

 Assignment of a claim with an arbitration clause

 Now imagine the following scenario.
 A contract has been concluded between A and B. On the basis of this contract, A has a monetary claim against B. In the contract, A and B have agreed to arbitration.
 A transferred his claim to C at one point.
-If C wants to collect his claim against B, the question arises whether he should initiate court proceedings or settle the dispute through arbitration.
+If C wants to collect his claim against B, the question arises whether under Dutch law he should initiate court proceedings or settle the dispute through arbitration.

 Transfer does not affect defenses

-Therefore, if C were to initiate court proceedings, B would be able to invoke the court’s lack of jurisdiction, because a valid arbitration agreement was concluded between B and A, and C was bound by that agreement.
-The court will then decline jurisdiction.
-C will therefore have to refer his claim to the court.
+Under Dutch law these defenses also include all formal defenses.
+Therefore, if C were to initiate court proceedings, B would be able to invoke the court’s lack of jurisdiction, because a valid arbitration agreement was concluded.
+The court will then decline jurisdiction and refer parties to arbitration.

 The fact that C is bound by the arbitration clause (despite the fact that he was not involved in its establishment) is justified, among other things, by the fact that C knew or at least could have known that the contract between A and B included arbitration when he took over the claim.
 If he did not want to be bound by it, he could have decided not to take over the claim.